 The folks at Rethinking Racism, a local collaborative effort, have also been aware that the same is true at the city and state levels.
 But there has not been an easy tool to help Cincinnatians understand our local history.
 Yet without the local history, it is nearly impossible to address the local effects of racism, or celebrate the rich history of black people in Cincinnati.

 Rethinking Racism members have created a toolkit, a collection of readings and other materials, to dig into our local history and reflect on what that means for us today.
 Heritage UU Church’s Racial Justice Team is convening a 4-part discussion using the Toolkit, “Race and Racism in Cincinnati.”
-The first two sessions will be held on Tuesday, October 15, and Tuesday, November 19, from 7:00 to 9:00 p.m. in the sanctuary.
-The second two sessions will take place in January and February, 2020 (dates TBD).
+The sessions will be held on Tuesdays on October 15, November 19, January 21, and February 18, from 7:00 to 9:00 p.m. in the sanctuary.
 Facilitators for the series are Louise Lawarre, Rae Jane Araujo, and Tracey DuEst.
 To participate in the series, please email:

 Updated October 2019.